KXOJ-FM

-KXOJ-FM (94.1 MHz) is an FM radio station licensed to Glenpool, Oklahoma, and serving the Tulsa metropolitan area.
+KXOJ-FM (94.1 FM) is a commercial radio station licensed to Glenpool, Oklahoma, United States, serving the Tulsa metropolitan area.
 It airs a Christian adult contemporary format and is owned by the Stephens Media Group, through licensee SMG-Tulsa, LLC.
 Its studios are located at the CityPlex Towers.
-While some Christian stations are non-commercial, KXOJ-FM is a commercial radio station and is owned by a for-profit broadcaster.

-KXOJ-FM is a Class C1 FM station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter and tower are in Chandler Park, off West 21st Street in Sand Springs.
-KXOJ-FM broadcasts using HD Radio technology.
-Its HD2 subchannel has a Contemporary Christian format known as "Now 94.5," playing Christian Rock and Hip-Hop music.
-That feeds 250-watt FM translator K233AU at 94.1 MHz in Tulsa.
+KXOJ-FM's transmitter is in Chandler Park, off West 21st Street in Sand Springs.
+KXOJ-FM also broadcasts with HD Radio technology; its HD2 subchannel has a contemporary Christian format as "Now 94.5", which feeds 250-watt FM translator K233AU at 94.1 MHz in Tulsa.